Imran Khan: 2013 elections

 On 21 April 2013, Khan launched his election campaign from Lahore, addressing thousands at The Mall.
-Khan announced he would pull Pakistan from the US-led war on terror and said he would work to bring peace to the Pashtun tribal belt.
-He announced that PTI would introduce a uniform education system aimed at providing equal opportunities for all children.
-Khan concluded his campaign in South Punjab's Seraiki belt by addressing rallies in various cities.
+He campaigned on withdrawing Pakistan from the US-led war on terror, pursuing peace in the Pashtun tribal belt, and introducing a uniform education system aimed at providing equal opportunities for children.
+He concluded the campaign in South Punjab's Seraiki belt with rallies in several cities.

-On 7 May, four days before the elections, Khan fell from a lifter while boarding a stage at a rally, sustaining head injuries, and four fractured vertebrae.
-He ended the campaign by addressing a rally in Islamabad via video link from his hospital bed.
+On 7 May, four days before the election, Khan fell from a lifter while boarding a stage at a rally, sustaining head injuries, and four fractured vertebrae.
+He concluded the campaign by addressing a rally in Islamabad via video link from his hospital bed.

 The 2013 Pakistani general election was held on 11 May.
-The Pakistan Muslim League (N), headed by Nawaz Sharif, won, while Khan alleged vote-rigging.
-The day after the elections, Asad Umar, a leader from his party, announced that Khan had conceded defeat to PML (N).
-While Khan's party welcomed the vote, he pledged to release a white paper on alleged rigging and announced plans for protests.
+The PML (N), headed by Nawaz Sharif, won, while Khan alleged vote-rigging.
+The following day, Asad Umar, a leader from his party, announced that Khan had conceded defeat to PML (N).
+While his party welcomed the vote, he pledged to release a white paper on alleged rigging and announced plans for protests.

-His party became the leading party in the Provincial Assembly of Khyber Pakhtunkhwa.
-Khan nominated Pervez Khattak to lead his party's first provincial government.
+PTI became the leading party in the Provincial Assembly of Khyber Pakhtunkhwa, and Khan nominated Pervez Khattak to lead its first provincial government.

 In opposition

-Khan became his party's parliamentary leader in the National Assembly of Pakistan after the 2013 elections.
+Following the 2013 elections, Khan became PTI's parliamentary leader in the National Assembly.
 On 31 July 2013, he received a contempt-of-court notice for allegedly describing the superior judiciary as "shameful."
-The notice was discharged after he told the Supreme Court that his criticism targeted lower-court judicial officers serving as returning officers during the 2013 elections.
+The notice was discharged after he told the Supreme Court that his criticism had targeted lower-court judicial officers serving as returning officers during the elections.